 When you’re selling, information is crucial.
 But as you’ve already found out, reading in-person body language isn’t an option when selling virtually.

-Sales metrics open a window into buying and selling behavior, and it can help fill in that information gap.
+Sales metrics open a window into buying and selling behavior, and they can help fill in that information gap.
 Which virtual selling strategies are working?
 Which aren’t?
 You can find the answers by tracking the right metrics.

 - How long is your sales cycle?